junwatu/openai-tokens-dashboard/blog/README.md

 }
 ```

-`saveData` will save data in GridDB as a collection with these fields:
+The `saveData` function saves the data in GridDB as a collection with the following fields:

 -   **id**: Id for the collection (Integer type).
 -   **prompt**: Prompt (String).
 -   **cost**: The cost of each OpenAI API call (String).
--   **details**: Details data for tokens (String)
+-   **details**: Details data for tokens (String).

-The most important thing to note is, you should save the data as an array `content`.

-To query all data from GridDB
+It is important to note that the data should be saved as an array `content` and to query all data from GridDB:

 ```js
 const data = await GridDB.queryAll(conInfo, store);
 ```

-The connection information `connInfo` and store or collection `store` is auto provide by functions in `griddb.cjs`.
-All you need to do is using the data for further processing.
+The connection information `conInfo` and the store or collection `store` are automatically provided by the functions in `griddb.cjs`.
+You can utilize the data for further processing as needed.

 Node.js server in this application have three main routes: